beeware/briefcase/docs/en/reference/commands/dev.md

 $ briefcase dev <platform> <output format>
 ```

-The first time the application runs in developer mode, any requirements listed in a [`requires`][] configuration item in `pyproject.toml` will be installed into the current environment.
+Briefcase will create a clean virtual environment in which to run your app.
+The first time the application runs in developer mode, any requirements listed in a [`requires`][] configuration item in `pyproject.toml` will be installed into that environment.

 ## Options